How Web Design Impacts Content Marketing

-Your body copy also needs to be clean and large enough to be read without struggle.
-These details all seem minor, but can have a major impact on how effective your content marketing strategy is with potential customers.
+Your body copy also needs to be clean and large enough to be read without a struggle.
+These details all seem minor but can have a major impact on how effective your content marketing strategy is with potential customers.

 For example, one popular type of online content today is quick cooking videos with directions and ingredients for a simple recipe.

 People who watch these videos learn exactly how to make the meal or snack being shown, which makes it easier for them when they decide to try the recipe out for themselves.

 Regardless of your industry, visual content like photos and videos can help your potential customers get a better idea of how they can use your products or services.
 From a design standpoint, this means that your site’s layout should work well with visual content, and make it easy for readers to scroll through photos and watch videos.